stefanrieken/pasta/README.md

 Pasta is nostalgic, and highly tangible:
 - 8/16-bit Pasta directly accesses 64k of sequential memory
-- This includes machine registers and interpreter code and state
+- This includes code and (some) interpreter 'machine state'
 - Data abstractions are deliberately thin, but practical
 - Poking and peeking is encouraged
 - You can't really break stuff (that can't be fixed by a 'reset')